andygibson/datavalve/modules/readme.txt

 Navigate to the samples\ folder and there are several samples included.
-Each of the samples builds their own databases using hsql so you don't have to set up a datastore in a server and all the demos are self contained running in embedded jetty so there is no configuration needed other than to install the jdataset libraries in maven using the above step.
+Each of the samples builds their own databases using hsql so you don't have to set up a datastore in a server and all the demos are self contained running in embedded jetty so there is no configuration needed other than to install the Spigot libraries in maven using the above step.